Computing and Linguistics

 The B.A. in Computing and Linguistics exposes students to the fundamental ideas and foundational techniques of the field, while the B.S. provides more extensive training and engagement in research, preparing students for graduate work in the area.

-The prerequisites to this major fall in three areas: (1) statistics, satisfied through S&DS 100, 101–106, 123, or 220, or comparable background in statistics (e.g., through a score of 5 on the AP Statistics exam) as approved by the director of undergraduate studies (DUS); (2) programming, satisfied through CPSC 100 or 112 or comparable programming experience as approved by the DUS; and (3) linguistics, satisfied through one 100 level Linguistics course.
+There are three prerequisites for this major and they fall in three areas of study: (1) statistics, satisfied through S&DS 100, 101–106, 123, or 220, or comparable background in statistics (e.g., through a score of 5 on the AP Statistics exam) as approved by the director of undergraduate studies (DUS); (2) programming, satisfied through CPSC 100 or 112 or comparable programming experience as approved by the DUS; and (3) linguistics, satisfied through one 100 level Linguistics course.
 It is also advisable that students have some background in single-variable calculus, prior to beginning this major.

 Requirements of the Major